Podcast Marketing

 Share

-Whether you’re brand new to the world of podcasting or a verified expert, podcast marketing is an ever-changing art form, which means there’s always more to learn.
 Even if you’ve been around the proverbial podcasting block (or, pod?) a few times, the landscape is continually evolving, so keeping your finger on the pulse at all times is key to your brand’s success.

-While it would be impossible to compile every single marketing tip, trick and tactic into one blog post, we’ve done our best to cover at least the fundamentals.
 Consider this your comprehensive guide to promoting your company or brand’s podcast, but also don’t be afraid to dive deeper into any of the topics below because the possibilities are endless.

 Branding

 First things first, congratulations on being a part of your company’s podcasting journey.
-Whether you’re the face behind the podcast, a writer, producer or admin support, you’re an essential part of the team helping to reach your company’s overarching goals and establish the brand through this exciting and quickly evolving channel.
+Whether you’re the face behind the podcast, a writer, producer, or admin support, you’re an essential part of the team helping to reach your company’s overarching goals and establish the brand through this exciting and quickly evolving channel.

 While every organization will have slightly different goals associated with the platform, it’s important to view the podcast as an extension of your brand but also a sort of mini brand in itself.
-Your podcast will ultimately serve to add value to the company as a whole, but it’s also a single entity in itself with its own audience base, topics, themes and goals.
+Your podcast will ultimately serve to add value to the company as a whole, but it’s also a single entity in itself with its own audience base, topics, themes, and goals.

 When building a brand for your company’s podcast, here are some things to keep in mind: